eea/eea.eggmonkey/README.rst

 EEA Egg Monkey
 ==============

-This tools should be used together with zc.buildout, mr.developer and jarn.mkrelease.
-Its purpose is to automate a series of 10 steps that are required in order to produce and upload an egg on the eggrepo.
+This is an internal EEA tool to be used together with zc.buildout, mr.developer and jarn.mkrelease.
+Its purpose is to automate a series of 10 steps that are required in order to produce and upload an egg to an eggrepo.

 The ten steps are: